 As with many aspects of our health, moderation is key with regard to blood pressure levels and risk of glaucoma.
 Very high blood pressure is not good for glaucoma because it may raise eye pressure; however, moderate to very low blood pressure is also a problem because it is important for the optic nerve to receive enough blood flow.

 High Blood Pressure and Glaucoma

-There have been conflicting studies as to the nature of the relationship between high blood pressure and glaucoma.
-What doctors do know is that increasing blood pressure does result in increasing eye pressure, possibly because high blood pressure increases the amount of fluid the eye produces and/or affects the drainage of that fluid out of the eye.
+Can high blood pressure (or hypertension) cause glaucoma?
+The research is not conclusive.
+Doctors know that increased blood pressure results in increased eye pressure, possibly because high blood pressure increases the amount of fluid the eye produces and/or affects the eye’s drainage system.

 However, even though there is a positive relationship between blood pressure and eye pressure (for example, increasing blood pressure results in increasing eye pressure), the effects are not very large.
 It is estimated that blood pressure needs to increase by 10 mmHg (millimeters of mercury) in order to raise the eye pressure 0.26 mmHg.
 In addition to increasing eye pressure and the possible risk of glaucoma, it is important to keep in mind that high blood pressure can also cause damage to the retina and result in hypertensive retinopathy, which is damage to the retina and retinal circulation.